rmalpass/fkt.life/src/posts/01-Three-Peaks-By-Bike/01-three-peaks-by-bike.md

 time: '37hr 33min'
 distance: '453.2mi'
 title: 'The National Three Peaks By Bike.
 A 37 year old record-breaking ride.'
 excerpt: "Hiking the three highest peaks in England, Scotland, and Wales.
-Then cycling the distance between then in one continuous effort."
+Then cycling the distance between then in one continuous effort.
+I broke a 37 year old record."
 strava_id: 1130275642
 cover_image: '10 hill.png'
 social_image: '10 hill.png'